affinitydb/doc/interface [cplusplus].md

 #startup.h
 [startup.h](./sources/startup_h.html) defines the initial entry point to Affinity.
-It provides functions to create, open and shutdown one or more instances of stores.
+It provides functions to create or open one or more instances of stores.
-`openStore` and `createStore` produce an instance of `IAffinity`, used to initiate [sessions](#isession).
+`openStore` and `createStore` produce an instance of [`IAffinity`](#iaffinity), used to initiate [sessions](#isession).

-The `StoreCreationParameters` structure implies a few important decisions (note: some of the immutable fields can be modified via a complete dump & load of the store):
+The `StoreCreationParameters` structure implies a few important decisions (note: some of the immutable fields can only be modified via a complete dump & load of the store):

 1. `pageSize`: the ideal [page](./terminology.md#page) size can be influenced by operating-system and hardware characteristics, performance requirements, and possibly